 However, the choice of a pre-employment assessment tool should not be taken lightly.
 Here are some of the benefits of choosing the right tool.

 Benefits of Skills Assessment

 #1 Optimize your Hiring Process

-When you use skill assessment testing tools, you can weed out the “spammers” who keep sending resumes without knowing if they are truly compatible with the position.
-Using pre-employment testing software, you can screen out the spam resumes and look for serious candidates.
+When you use candidate assessment tools, you can weed out the “spammers” who keep sending resumes without knowing if they are truly compatible with the position.
+Using pre-employment testing software, you can screen out spam resumes and look for serious candidates.